Product Management Case Studies: Real Examples & How to Solve Them

 - Study product design and product strategy frameworks, research the company, and practice structuring your responses.
 Rehearse out loud with peers, coaches, or in front of a mirror.

-What are success metrics in case interviews?
+What are the success metrics in case interviews?

 - They depend on the goal, but common ones include DAU, conversion rate, LTV, churn, NPS, and engagement time.
 Be ready to explain how you’ll measure success.